David Ironside

 David Ernest James Ironside (2 May 1925 – 21 August 2005) was a South African cricketer who played in three Test matches, all against New Zealand in South Africa in 1953–54.
 On his debut, he took five wickets in the first innings against New Zealand in Johannesburg in 1953.

-An accurate right-arm swing bowler, he played for Transvaal from 1947–48 to 1955–56.
+An accurate right-arm swing bowler, Ironside played for Transvaal from 1947–48 to 1955–56.
 His best figures were 7 for 36 against Border in 1952–53.

+Ironside worked in Johannesburg as an accountant before moving to England to live with his daughter.